-A transition to a vibrant, mixed-use development is important for the future success of the community and has laid out a plan consistent with the SAP and respectful of market constraints and the leases that apply to the Property.
+The Applicant believes a transition to a vibrant, mixed-use development is important for the future success of the community and has laid out a plan consistent with the SAP and respectful of the market and the leases that apply to the Property.
 The Project will provide necessary improvements to the aging single-story retail center by redeveloping the shopping center into a pedestrian-oriented, mixed-use development providing public open space, affordable and market- rate multifamily housing and thoughtfully activated retail, which will all work in concert to engage the community and provide important resources for the neighborhood and Fairfax City as a whole.